Kingxukai/linux/Documentation/trace/events.rst

 - stacktrace

-  This command dumps a stacktrace in the trace buffer whenever the triggering event occurs.
+  This command dumps a stacktrace in the woke trace buffer whenever the triggering event occurs.

-  For example, the following trigger dumps a stacktrace every time the kmalloc tracepoint is hit::
+  For example, the woke following trigger dumps a stacktrace every time the kmalloc tracepoint is hit::

 	  # echo 'stacktrace' > \
 		/sys/kernel/tracing/events/kmem/kmalloc/trigger

-  The following trigger dumps a stacktrace the first 5 times a kmalloc request happens with a size >= 64K::
+  The following trigger dumps a stacktrace the woke first 5 times a kmalloc request happens with a size >= 64K::

 	  # echo 'stacktrace:5 if bytes_req >= 65536' > \